 2 Examples of agreements intended to be captured within this statement:

 a.
-Reporting entity is a “participant” in a single mortgage loan agreement that identifies more than one lender (which includes the reporting entity) providing funds to a sole borrower with the real estate collateral securing all lenders identified in the agreement.
-For these agreements, each lender is incorporated directly into the loan documents.
-The key differentiating characteristic of a mortgage loan provided under a group “mortgage loan participation agreement” rather than a solely-owned mortgage loan is that no one lender of the lending group may unilaterally foreclose on the mortgage.
+Reporting entity is a “co-lender” in a single mortgage loan agreement that identifies more than one lender (which includes the reporting entity) with the real estate collateral securing all lenders identified in the agreement.
+For these single mortgage loan agreements, each lender is incorporated directly into the loan documents.
+The key differentiating characteristic of a mortgage loan provided under a group “mortgage loan co-lending agreement” rather than a solely-owned mortgage loan is that no one lender of the lending group may unilaterally foreclose on the mortgage.
 With these agreements, the lenders must foreclose on the mortgage loan as a group.

 b.
-Reporting entity has a “participation agreement” to invest in mortgages issued by another entity.
-Although the reporting entity is not named on the original mortgage loan agreement, the original issuer sells a portion of the mortgage loan to an incoming participant lender (co-lender) and the sale is documented by an assignment or participation agreement between the selling lender and the co-lender.
-With these agreements, the co-lender acquires an undivided participation interest in the loan and will receive direct interest in the amount of their participation in the right to repayment of the loan and the collateral given to secure the loan.
-The financial rights and obligations of the lenders in these agreements shall be similar to those in a direct loan.
+Reporting entity has a “participation agreement” to invest in a single mortgage agreement (sole borrower) originally issued by another entity.
+Although the reporting entity is not named on the original mortgage loan agreement, the original issuer sells a portion of the mortgage loan to an incoming participant lender and the sale is documented by an assignment of a participation interest or participation agreement between the selling lender and the participant.
+With these agreements, the participant acquires an undivided participation interest in the single mortgage loan and will have rights related to repayment of the loan based on its pro-rata share of the single mortgage loan.
+The financial rights and obligations of the participants in shall be similar to those in a direct loan.

+3 The scope of this SSAP is limited to single mortgage loan agreements.
+Although single mortgage loan agreements can potentially have more than one lender (e.g., co-lenders / participations) and more than one borrower (such as in a tenancy-in-common arrangement), the concept of a “single mortgage loan” does not include arrangements in which a reporting entity acquires more than one mortgage in a sole transaction.
+(For example, if a reporting entity was to acquire an interest in a “bundle” of mortgage loans with various unrelated borrowers and collateral, this agreement would be outside of the scope of this SSAP.)

 On April 6, 2019, the Statutory Accounting Principles (E) Working Group exposed revisions to SSAP No. 37—Mortgage Loans, to incorporate both regulator and interested parties’ comments, as shown below.
 These revisions incorporate minor technical edits and footnote 3 guidance recommended by interested parties and incorporate additional language to footnote 2 to clarify requirements of participating mortgages.
 The provisions for participation agreements clarify that such agreements should provide the same rights and obligations as if the holder acquired the mortgage loan directly.